Our Origin Story

 Membership is determined by The Lab, The Z, and the availability of slots.
 We are committed to fostering and supporting an inclusive arts community and therefore does not discriminate on the grounds of race, color, religion, sex, age, national origin, disability, or any other protected characteristic as established by law.
 The Z actively seeks opportunities to diversify our pool of participants and patrons.
 All members agree to uphold this policy and to work with The Lab to maintain a supportive, inclusive and productive environment.

-- Attend meetings as a non-participating observing guest for one month to understand our discussion guidelines for critiquing plays.
+- Attend meetings as a non-participating guest regularly for 3 meetings to understand how the Z Playwrights Labs works